jeanCarloMachado/resume/index.md

 ### Education

 Instituto Federal do Rio Grande do Sul
-: Análise e Desenvolvimento de Sistemas, Ciência da __2010 - 2015__
+: Análise e Desenvolvimento de Sistemas
+__2010 - 2015__

 UDESC